Document360 vs GitBook

 Pros

-- Intuitive editor with no coding required
+- Intuitive, easy-to-use editor with minimal technical knowledge required

-- Comprehensive analytics and usage insights
+- Comprehensive analytics and search functionality

 Cons